Jacquie Ottman's

 You'd never know it reading the press kits, but there's actually no such thing as a green product.
 All products use resources and create waste to some extent.
 At best, there are "greener" products that have less environmental impact than others.
 If you're mindful of a potential green backlash (and you should be!), develop your sustainability message with this in mind.

 Are you reading this, Mercedes-Benz?
 I hope so.
 That "clean-air blue" motif is cutting it a bit fine.
-I read somewhere that Toyota's ad agency once presented them with a Prius ad featuring the hybrid vehicle juxtaposed against …Read more...
+I read somewhere that Toyota's ad agency once presented them …Read more...

 Sustainable Branding in the 21st Century